pivotal-partner-platform-architecture/azure-iot-demo/README.md

     SHARED_ACCESS_KEY: 2kX/eAIsbhPFzsCVzs8FuSm2/Ajute85uTa4Fkt1H5I=
 ```

 Once the device app is deployed, note the URL from the output, and load the app into your browser.
 Click the "Start" button to start sending data to the Azure IoT Hub, and "Stop" to pause the data.
 You can use the "+" and "-" buttons to adjust the wind speed, then wait around 30 seconds for the background color to change (at 10 and 30 mph).
+Use the "Reset" button to clear the list of values from the Redis cache.

 Use "cf apps" to get the name of the apps deployed to PCF by SCDF, and use "cf logs" to see the messages processed by each component application.